dr-guangtou/daily_astroph/2020/astroph-2006.md

 ### June 16

 - [Time Delay Lens modelling Challenge: II.
 Results](https://arxiv.org/abs/2006.08619)
+    - The results in Rung 1 and Rung 2 show that methods that use only the point source positions tend to have lower precision (10−20%) while remaining accurate.
+In Rung 2, the methods that exploit the full information of the imaging and kinematic datasets can recover H0 within the target accuracy (|A|<2%) and precision (<6% per system), even in the presence of poorly known point spread function and complex source morphology.
+    - numerical precision of the ray-traced cosmological simulations to be insufficient to test lens modelling methodology at the percent level, making the results difficult to interpret

 - [Measuring the surface mass density ellipticity of redMaPPer galaxy clusters using weak-lensing](https://arxiv.org/abs/2006.08651)
     - **Relevant, Interesting**
+    - 利用Multipole-expansion测量WL给出的DM halo ellipticity：The fitted ellipticity in the inner region is ϵ=0.21±0.04,
+    - By splitting the sample in two redshift ranges according to the median redshift, we obtain larger ϵ values for clusters at higher redshifts, consistent with the expectation from simulations.
+In addition, we obtain higher ellipticity values in the outer region of clusters at low redshifts.
+    - 但High richness cluster的椭率低于low richness的，和预测不符；可能和projection effect导致的选择有关

 - [Fast estimation of aperture-mass statistics I: aperture mass variance and an application to the CFHTLenS data](https://arxiv.org/abs/2006.08665)
+    - explore an alternative method to the usual shear correlation function approach for the estimation of aperture mass statistics in weak lensing survey data.
+Our approach builds on the direct estimator method of Schneider (1998).

 - [Cosmology with the submillimetre galaxies magnification bias: Proof of concept](https://arxiv.org/abs/2006.09185)
+    - **Interesting**
+    - Their magnification bias, a weak gravitational lensing effect, is a powerful tool for constraining the free parameters of a halo occupation distribution (HOD) model and potentially also some of the main cosmological parameters.
+    - The measured cross-correlation function between a foreground sample of GAMA galaxies with spectroscopic redshifts in the range 0.2 < z < 0.8 and a background sample of H-ATLAS galaxies with photometric redshifts >1.2 is modelled using the traditional halo model description that depends on HOD and cosmological parameters.
+    - For our constraints on σ8 we obtain only a tentative peak around 0.75, but an interesting upper limit of σ8≲1 at 95\% CL.

 - [Galaxy bias and primordial non-Gaussianity: insights from galaxy formation simulations with IllustrisTNG](https://arxiv.org/abs/2006.09368)
+    - We focus on the linear galaxy bias b1 and the coefficient bϕ of the scale-dependent bias induced by PNG, which describe the response of galaxy number counts to these two types of perturbations
+    - We find that the widely used universality relation bϕ=2δc(b1−1) is a poor description of the bias of haloes and galaxies selected by stellar mass M∗, which is instead described better by bϕ(M∗)=2δc(b1(M∗)−p)
+    - Our results also show a nontrivial relation between b1 and bϕ for galaxies selected by color and black hole mass accretion rate.

 - [The Data Processing Pipeline for the MUSE Instrument](https://arxiv.org/abs/2006.08638)
     - **Useful**
+    - This spectrograph is a complex machine: it records data of 1152 separate spatial elements on detectors in its 24 integral field units.
+Efficiently handling such data requires sophisticated software, a high degree of automation and parallelization.

 - [Temperature and Metallicity Gradients in the Hot Gas Outflows of M82](https://arxiv.org/abs/2006.08623)
+    - **Interesting**
+    - We extract spectra from 11 regions up to 2.5 kpc from the starbursting midplane and model the data as a multi-temperature, optically thin thermal plasma with contributions from a non-thermal (power-law) component and from charge exchange (CX)
+    - We find that the temperatures and number densities of the warm-hot and hot plasma peak at the starbursting ridge and decreases along the minor axis.
+    - The temperature and density profiles are inconsistent with spherical adiabatic expansion of a super-heated wind and suggest mass loading and mixing of the hot phase with colder material.
+Non-thermal emission is detected in all of the regions considered, and CX comprises 7-22% of the total absorption-corrected, broad-band (0.5-7 keV) X-ray flux.

 - [Opacity Driven Convection and Variability in Accretion Disks around Supermassive Black Holes](https://arxiv.org/abs/2006.08657)